magnusja/udacity-flying-cars/FCND-Motion-Planning/writeup.md

 #### 1. Does it work?
 It works!

-I noticed that pruning the waypoints is really usefule.
+I noticed that pruning the waypoints is really useful.
 Having to many waypoints close together oftentimes leads to crashes!

 ### Possible extensions (if time permits)